What Are Some Of The Signs Of Heat Strokes Involving Kids That Have Been Exposed To Prolonged Heat And High Temperatures At A Daycare Facility?

 - Dry mouth

 For most parts of the year, we have high temperatures in Texas, especially in the summer.
-And if they're not looking out for the symptoms of heatstroke in children, it can be alarming, and potentially even fatal, if not caught in time.
+And if the daycare staff is not looking out for the symptoms of heatstroke in children, it can be alarming, and potentially even fatal, if not caught in time.
+Children are always at risk when exposed to these conditions and must be monitored correctly.